jbernhard/ebe-osg/README.md

 The script `lib/run-ebe` handles the input files and couples the various programs together.
 The remote job wrapper calls `run-ebe`.

+__Example:__  There is a file `inputs/test` in this repository that contains settings for a test event.
+Suppose you want to run 10 test events; you would execute

+    ./submit 10 input/test

+This generates 10 Condor jobs and submits them.
+Each Condor job passes the name of the input file to `remote-job-wrapper`, i.e.

+    ./remote-job-wrapper inputs/test

+This is the command that is automatically executed on each OSG machine.
+The remote job wrapper then passes the input file to `run-ebe`

+    ./run-ebe test

+The actual handling of the input file occurs entirely in `run-ebe`.
+The submit script and remote job wrapper are completely agnostic to the contents of the input files.

 ## Configuration

 ### Get an OSG account

-You must be able to SSH into an OSG submit host (e.g. Xsede or Engage) before doing anything.
-Please also ensure that you can create a
+You must be able to SSH into an OSG submit host (e.g. xsede) before doing anything.

+You must have a valid grid certificate to submit jobs.
+Go to https://oim.grid.iu.edu/oim/certificate to request a certificate (click request new under user certificates on the left).
+Once your certificate is approved, you will return to that site and can download the certificate.
+Look for an obvious download button, and choose the option for command-line use.
+Your browser will download a file like `user_certificate_and_key.Uxxx.p12`.
+There should also be a link, how to import user certificate for command line use.
+It will tell you exactly what commands to run.
+In the interest of being thorough, I reproduce those commands here:

+    openssl pkcs12 -in user_certificate_and_key.Uxxx.p12 -clcerts -nokeys -out ~/.globus/usercert.pem
+    openssl pkcs12 -in user_certificate_and_key.Uxxx.p12 -nocerts -out ~/.globus/userkey.pem

+You must set the mode on your `userkey.pem` file to read/write only by the owner (`chmod 600 ~/.globus/userkey.pem`).

-GridFTP proxy with `voms-proxy-init`.
+Now, verify that you can create a GridFTP proxy with `voms-proxy-init`.

-### Clone the source
+### Get the source

-On the OSG host:  `git clone https://github.com/jbernhard/ebe-osg.git`
+What you do here depends on your use case.

+1. If you want to use the same physics models as me, simply clone this repository on the OSG host `git clone https://github.com/jbernhard/ebe-osg.git`.
+2. If you plan to add/remove physics models or make other significant changes, __fork the repository__ and then clone your fork.
+3. If all you want are my OSG scripts, just download `submit` and `remote-job-wrapper`.

 ### Edit the submit script